Wade Flemons: Early life

-He was born in Coffeyville, Kansas to Samuel and Kathyrine Flemons.
+He was born in Coffeyville, Kansas, to Samuel and Kathyrine Flemons.
 His father was a minister, who introduced him to gospel music.
 After his parents' marriage ended in divorce, Wade moved to Battle Creek, Michigan, where his mother was living, in 1955.

 Career

 While attending Battle Creek Central High School, Flemons came up with his first hit tune entitled "Here I Stand", a song which he wrote and recorded with his band, the New Comers.
-Released in 1958 by Chicago-based Vee-Jay Records under his own name, the tune peaked at #19 on the Billboard Hot Soul Songs chart and #80 on the Billboard Hot 100.
+Released in 1958 by Chicago-based Vee-Jay Records under his own name, the tune peaked at No. 19 on the Billboard Hot Soul Songs chart and No. 80 on the Billboard Hot 100.
 "Here I Stand"'s success soon earned him appearances upon both American Bandstand and the Alan Freed Show.
-A follow-up single from his self-titled debut solo album, "Easy Lovin'" cracked the top ten hit on the Hot Soul Songs chart, while peaking at #70 on the Billboard Hot 100, becoming his most commercially successful solo single.
-His later rendition of Percy Mayfield's "Please Send Me Someone to Love," also reached #20 on the Billboard Hot Soul Songs chart.
+A follow-up single from his self-titled debut solo album, "Easy Lovin'" cracked the top ten hit on the Hot Soul Songs chart, while peaking at No. 70 on the Billboard Hot 100, becoming his most commercially successful solo single.
+His later rendition of Percy Mayfield's "Please Send Me Someone to Love," also reached No. 20 on the Billboard Hot Soul Songs chart.

 Flemons eventually started working as a musician and vocalist at Chicago recording studios, gaining a reputation as a prolific songwriter.
 During his career, he wrote as many as 200 songs for both himself and other musicians.
 An early songwriting partner of his was Maurice White, later the founder of Earth, Wind & Fire.
 Having a good rapport with White, in 1969 he became part of his band called the Salty Peppers.
-Flemons subsequently went on to join White in his next musical venture, becoming one of the lead vocalists - and part-time keyboardist - in Earth, Wind, & Fire.
+Flemons subsequently went on to join White in his next musical venture, becoming one of the lead vocalists – and part-time keyboardist – in Earth, Wind, & Fire.
 He performed and composed upon the band's 1971 debut LP and 1972 sophomore album.
 Following disagreements with White, Flemons left the group soon after their second LP was released and was soon followed by most of his original EWF bandmates.

 Some of Flemons' solo songs are still revered, upon the UK's Northern soul scene.

 Personal life

 Flemons married in 1980; he and his wife Brenda had a daughter and three sons.
-He died from cancer in Battle Creek, Michigan, at age 53.
+He died from cancer in Battle Creek, Michigan, at the age of 53.
 A United States Army veteran who served in the Vietnam War, he was buried at the Fort Custer National Cemetery in Augusta, Michigan.

 One of his sons, Brian Wade Flemons, followed in his father's footsteps and also became a musician.